timojaask/ReSwiftTestableAsyncPattern/README.md

 }
 ```

-This makes it difficult to test action creates, as it is not clear how to replace `Octokit` object with a test stub.
+This makes it difficult to test action creators, as it is not clear how to replace `Octokit` object with a test stub.

 ## Solution
 Instead of firing asynchronous operations from withing action creators, fire them from a separate dedicated class, which can be unit tested: